AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 In many religious traditions, believers hold that there is a divinity whose power consists in its ability to set the conditions of the afterlife.

-In some cases, believers hold that, if one is morally good, then one will be rewarded the afterlife; if one is bad, then one will be punished.
+In some cases, believers hold that, if one is morally good, then one will be rewarded in the afterlife; if one is bad, then one will be punished.
 On this view, it is presupposed that there is a moral standard by which lives may be measured.
 One cares about meeting this standard because this will determine the content of one’s experience in the next life.
 One wants reward and pleasure in the afterlife and not pain — or, at least, one wants the absence of pain — so one is motivated to meet this moral standard in the pursuit of her own pleasure and in the avoidance of pain.

 In other religious traditions, there isn’t a necessary connection between one’s moral behavior and her being rewarded or punished in the afterlife.
 Within the Christian tradition, for example, Calvinists believe in predestination — that God alone decides who is chosen and who isn’t and that there isn’t any necessary connection between one’s being chosen and her moral behavior in life.